 She advises and counsels employers regarding general employment and human resource issues such as employee leaves, terminations, and workplace policies.

-Meghan also specializes in safety compliance, employee discipline and restructuring, as well as representing employers against claims involving discrimination, harassment, wage and hour, Family and Medical Leave Act (FMLA), Americans with Disabilities Act (ADA) and wrongful termination allegations.
+Meghan also focuses on safety compliance, employee discipline and restructuring, as well as representing employers against claims involving discrimination, harassment, wage and hour, Family and Medical Leave Act (FMLA), Americans with Disabilities Act (ADA) and wrongful termination allegations.

 Meghan has represented an array of businesses including temporary service agencies and companies in the trucking, manufacturing, healthcare, hospitality, construction, and national retail industries.